-- (i) a growing, stable customer rate base, which the New REI utilities have served for many years; - (ii) a state regulatory regime which has avoided the mistakes of other deregulation plans by allowing for a market adjustment of retail rates; - (iii) an abundance of power generation in Texas; and - (iv) the ability, under the Texas Commission orders, to securitize utility assets and to service the related structured finance obligations to the special finance, special purpose vehicles are concerned.
-See 17 C.F.R.
-Section 270.3a-7 (concerning issues of asset-backed securities).
+(61) It is appropriate for the Commission to consider credit ratings in determining whether a proposed transaction would be detrimental to the public interest or the interest of investors or consumers, or the proper functioning of the holding company system.
+NRSRO ratings are an important factor in many regulations.
+For example, the Commission requires investment grade status for a registrant seeking to register debt on Form S-3, and Investment Company Act Rule 3a-7 recognizes the role that NRSRO ratings play in the regulatory scheme where structured finance, special purpose vehicles are concerned.
+See 17 C.F.R. ss.
+270.3a-7 (concerning issues of asset-backed securities).
 The Commission commented in that context that "rating agency evaluations appear to address most of the [Investment Company] Act's concerns about abusive practices, such as self-dealing and overreaching by insiders, misvaluation of assets, and inadequate asset coverage."
-Exclusion from the Definition of Investment Company for Certain Structured Financings, ICAR No. 18736, 1992 WL 129535 at \9 (May 29, 1992).
+Exclusion from the Definition of Investment Company for Certain Structured Financings, ICAR No. 18736, 1992 WL 129535 at 9 (May 29, 1992).